MathiasMSFT/Azure-Active-Directory/Identity/On-Prem to Cloud/README.md

 # On-Premises to Cloud
-In this scenario, imagine you migrated all your workloads to Azure and your identities/groups are synced to Azure AD.
+In this scenario, we want to migrate our hybrid identity to a cloud identity.
-You don't want to recreate all your synced objects in Azure AD.

-INFO: it's not possible to user MgGraph to do that.
+INFO: it's not possible to use MgGraph to do that.

 ## User objects
 It's possible to convert identities to cloud-only.